ZXS66/blog/source/README.md

 ### 2020.7.23

-- [x] feat: replace search engine（Google -> Baidu、sogou）*task cancelled, the blog is aim for self review*
+- [x] feat: replace search engine（Google -> Baidu、sogou）*task cancelled, the blog is aim for self review, just replaced it with hexo-generator-search*
 - [x] bug: when click image in fancybox modal, the article will scroll to the top (fancybox is removed)

 ### 2020.7.22